rpeters54/MPI4pyDynamoDB/README.md

 This package requires the `poetry` dependency manager for python, an installation of python 3.10/3.11, and `open-mpi`

+To install poetry:

 > pip install poetry

+If you don't have python 3.10/3.11 you can install them easily using https://github.com/pyenv/pyenv

 Install open-mpi using your preferred package manager or directly here: https://www.open-mpi.org/